ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-07-Vancouver_transit3.md

 Secondly, we will calculate the proportion of each type (2.2.2) variable to the type (2.1) variable that it ultimately (but not immediately, by definition) belongs to.
 Thirdly, we will calculate the proportion of each type (2.2.2) variable to the type (2.2.1) or type (2.2.2) variable that it immediately belongs to.

-The following chart also explains types of numeric variables.
+The following chart explains types of numeric variables.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit3/plots/num_var_types.png" alt="Chart: types of numeric variables">